ladybug-tools/spider-2022/README.md

 Your 2022 3D happy place for online browsing, composing and exporting many of the standard architecture, engineering and construction (AEC) [open data]( https://en.wikipedia.org/wiki/Open_data ) file types.

+2022-10-14 ~ Note
+* Development of the Spider Viewer is mostly on hold until I find people or organization to collaborate with. ;-(
+* I will, however try to fix any report bugs or simple wishlist items

+Theo Armour, maintainer

 ## Full screen: [Spider Viewer 2022]( https://ladybug.tools/spider-2022/spider-viewer/)